Richard I of England: Occupation of Sicily

 In September 1190 Richard and Philip arrived in Sicily.
-After the death of King William II of Sicily in 1189 his cousin Tancred had seized power, although the legal heir was William's aunt Constance, wife of Henry VI, Holy Roman Emperor.
+After the death of King William II of Sicily in 1189 his cousin Tancred had seized power, although the legal heir was William's aunt Constance.
 Tancred had imprisoned William's widow, Queen Joan, who was Richard's sister, and did not give her the money she had inherited in William's will.
 When Richard arrived he demanded that his sister be released and given her inheritance; she was freed on 28 September, but without the inheritance.
 The presence of foreign troops also caused unrest: in October, the people of Messina revolted, demanding that the foreigners leave.
 Richard attacked Messina, capturing it on 4 October 1190.
 After looting and burning the city Richard established his base there, but this created tension between Richard and Philip.
 He remained there until Tancred finally agreed to sign a treaty on 4 March 1191.
 The treaty was signed by Richard, Philip, and Tancred.
 Its main terms were: